garfix/richard-readthedocs/docs/source/demos/sir.md

 # SIR

-Replicates a dialog of SIR (Semantic Information Retriever), by Bertram Rafael as described in "SIR: a computer program for semantic information retrieval" - Bertram Rafael (1964)
+Replicates a dialog of SIR (Semantic Information Retriever), by Bertram Raphael as described in "SIR: a computer program for semantic information retrieval" - Bertram Raphael (1964)

 ## Learning concepts